-The goal of Measure T1 is to increase residential density by achieving a minimum of 20 dwelling units (DU) per acre for High Quality Transit Areas (HQTAs), locate residential and employment centers in unincorporated Los Angeles County within one mile of an HQTA, and increase the dwelling units within HQTAs by 27 percent.
+The goal of Measure T1 is to increase residential density by achieving a minimum of 20 dwelling units (DU) per acre (maximum of 30-150 DU/acre) for High Quality Transit Areas (HQTAs), locate residential and employment centers in unincorporated Los Angeles County within one mile of an HQTA, and increase the dwelling units within HQTAs by 27 percent.

-VMT reductions were estimated using research documented in the 2021 California Air Pollution Control Officers Association (CAPCOA) publication, Quantifying Greenhouse Gas Mitigation Measures (referred to herein as the "CAPCOA handbook").
-To quantify VMT reductions, appropriate equations were used based on factsheets in the CAPCOA handbook.
-Using data from an LA County GIS shapefile layer showing the 2029 Housing Element Rezone Areas and a major transit stop GIS layer developed as part of the LA County SB 743 VMT Tool released in late 2020, along with CAPCOA equations, percent reductions in VMT were estimated for Measure T1.
-Specifically, it was assumed that the residential density within HQTAs as planned for in LA County's 2021 Housing Element Update would be 20 DU per acre (the Housing Element Update analyzed densities from 20 DU/acre to 50 du/acre) compared to the typical density value of 9.1 DU/acre, resulting in a 26.4% reduction in passenger vehicle VMT for affected areas.
-This reduction was applied to the specific home-based VMT occurring within the affected transit-oriented design (TOD) areas in the County.
+VMT reductions were estimated using research documented in the 2021 California Air Pollution Control Officers Association (CAPCOA) publication Quantifying Greenhouse Gas Mitigation Measures (referred to herein as the "CAPCOA handbook").29 To quantify VMT reductions, appropriate equations were used based on factsheets in the CAPCOA handbook.
+Using data from a County GIS shapefile layer showing the 2021-2029 Housing Element Rezone Areas and a major transit stop GIS layer developed as part of the County's SB 743 VMT Tool released in late 2020, along with CAPCOA equations, percent reductions in VMT were estimated for Measure T1.
+Specifically, it was assumed that the residential density within HQTAs as planned for in the 2021-2029 Housing Element would be 20 DU per acre (the Housing Element analyzed densities from 20 DU/acre to 50 du/acre) compared to the typical density value of 9.1 DU/acre, resulting in a 26.4 percent reduction in passenger vehicle VMT for affected areas.
+This reduction was applied to the specific home-based VMT occurring within the affected transit-oriented design (TOD) areas in unincorporated Los Angeles County.

-VMT was calculated at the transportation analysis zone (TAZ) level.
-Once the percent VMT reductions were determined, based on the geographic scope and VMT category of Measure T1, the appropriate VMT was aggregated across the relevant TAZs within which residential densities would increase.
-Percent reductions were then applied to appropriate VMT sub-totals to obtain the VMT reduction estimates.
+VMT was calculated at the transportation analysis zone (TAZ) level.30 Once the percent VMT reductions were determined, based on the geographic scope and VMT category of Measure T1, the appropriate VMT was aggregated across the relevant TAZs within which residential densities would increase.
+Percent reductions were then applied to appropriate VMT subtotals to obtain the VMT reduction estimates.
 The sum of these reductions was then subtracted from total light-duty vehicle VMT to estimate adjusted daily VMT.
 This adjusted daily VMT was then projected to obtain VMT reductions and adjusted totals in each analysis year (2030, 2035, and 2045).
-These VMT calculations were prepared by Fehr & Peers and supplied to LA County.
+These VMT calculations were prepared by Fehr & Peers and supplied to the County.